thiago4go/dapr-workshop/docs/challenge-4/dotnet.md

 public class PizzaOrderingWorkflow : Workflow<Order, Order>
 ```

 2. Every Activity is called using `context.CallActivityAsync` passing the Activity name and the order as an attribute.
-Also, every Activity call has a vaidation at the end, that determines if the step was successfully completed or not:
+Also, every Activity call has a validation at the end, that determines if the step was successfully completed or not:

 ```csharp
 var orderResult = await context.CallActivityAsync<Order>(